The Connection Between Mercury in Drinking Water and Human Health

 The legal and regulatory framework surrounding mercury in drinking water

-There are various legal and regulatory frameworks in place to limit mercury contamination in drinking water and protect human health.
-These frameworks are typically established at the local, state, and federal levels, and are based on the potential health risks associated with mercury exposure.
+Various laws and regulations exist to limit mercury contamination of drinking water and keep people healthy.
+These models are usually local, state and federal, and they are based on the health risks of mercury exposure.

-At the federal level in the United States, the primary regulatory agency responsible for limiting mercury contamination in drinking water is the Environmental Protection Agency (EPA) [1].
-The EPA has established maximum contaminant levels (MCLs) for mercury in drinking water, which is the highest level of mercury that is allowed in public water systems.
-The current MCL for mercury in drinking water is 2 parts per billion (ppb), which is based on the level of mercury that can be consumed over a lifetime without causing adverse health effects [2].
-The EPA also has the authority to regulate the discharge of mercury into the environment and to set limits on the amount of mercury that can be released from industrial sources [3].
+The main agency that controls mercury contamination of drinking water in the US is the Environmental Protection Agency (EPA) [1] at the federal level.
+The EPA also set maximum contaminant levels (MCLs) for mercury in drinking water – the highest mercury allowed in public water supply systems.
+Current MCL for mercury in drinking water is 2 parts per billion (ppb), derived from the mercury exposure you can tolerate during your lifetime without negative health consequences [2].
+It is also within the purview of the EPA to regulate mercury discharges into the environment and limit the amount of mercury that can be discharged from industrial sources [3].

-In addition to the EPA, there are also various state and local agencies that have authority to regulate mercury in drinking water.
-These agencies may have their own standards and regulations for mercury in drinking water, which may be more stringent than the federal standards.
-For example, some states have established lower MCLs for mercury in drinking water or have established additional water quality criteria for mercury in specific water bodies [4].
+There are multiple state and local governments as well as the EPA that are authorized to regulate mercury in drinking water.
+These agencies could have their own drinking water standards and regulations for mercury that were tighter than the federal ones.
+Some states, for instance, have lower MCLs for mercury in water or have higher water quality standards for mercury in water sources [4].

 [2] Environmental Protection Agency. (n.d.).
 Mercury in drinking water.